-- What will change as a result of the BAAR Project?
+- What was changed as a result of the BAAR Project?

-- Why are we replacing the current systems?
+- Why did we replace the current systems?

-- Who will be affected by the BAAR Project?
+- Who was affected by the BAAR Project?

 - What are the benefits of BAAR?

-- What will change in how GSA’s customers access their bills?
+- What has changed in how GSA’s customers access their billing statements?

 - What does Vendor Customer Self Service (VCSS) offer GSA customers?

-- Will GSA change the format of bills for customers?
+- Has GSA changed the format of billing statements for customers?

-- Why is GSA making these changes to customers’ bill formats?
+- Why has GSA made these changes to customers’ billing statement formats?

 - Is VCSS different than the external RWA Entry and Tracking Application (eRETA)?